 Once you submit the form of rights certificate to exercise any subscription rights, you may not revoke or change your exercise or request a refund of monies paid.
-All exercises of rights are irrevocable, even if you subsequently learn information about us that you consider to be unfavorable, and regardless of subscription price.
-You should not exercise your subscription rights unless you are certain that you wish to purchase additional shares of our common stock at a subscription price that will not be determined or fixed until expiration of the rights offering period on [•], 2016.
-The subscription price will be the lesser of \$1.50 per share or 85% of the volume weighted average price of our common stock on the expiration date as reported on the OTC Pink Sheets.
+All exercises of rights are irrevocable, even if you subsequently learn information about us that you consider to be unfavorable.
+You should not exercise your rights unless you are certain that you wish to purchase the common stock at the terms set forth herein and in the rights certificate.